Grievous Angels: Return to Northern Ontario

-Hiatus
+Hiatus And Return

 The following year, Angus ran for the New Democratic Party nomination in Timmins-James Bay; he won the nomination and used his musical background as part of his campaign, most notably performing Stompin' Tom Connors' "The Hockey Song" and Jimmy Cliff's "The Harder They Come" as duets with Jack Layton when Layton made a visit to Timmins.
 He won the seat in the 2004 election.
 He kept a previously-booked engagement at the Northern Lights Festival Boréal the following week before the band went on hiatus; however, Angus continued to use music as part of his political career, sometimes performing songs at political rallies and meetings.

 The band returned to recording in 2011 with a single, "Diamonds in the Snow", recorded with Angus' former L'Étranger bandmate Andrew Cash.
 Cash was by this time also a Member of Parliament, and he and Angus jointly led a number of NDP caucus singalongs, including "Bud the Spud" upon the death of Stompin' Tom Connors, and "Four Strong Winds" upon the Alberta New Democratic Party's victory in the 2015 Alberta general election.

 In 2013, the band released the album Great Divide.
 The song "Four Horses" was influenced by the book Clearing the Plains, and was made into a video with the University of Regina Press.

 The band have also returned to playing select folk festival dates.

 In 2021, the band released the album Summer Before the Storm, their first new album in eight years.
 The lineup saw Angus, Jellard, and Hadley joined by new members Janet Mercier on vocals, Ian McKendry on guitar, and Nathan Mahaffy on drums.
 Skydiggers vocalist, Andy Maize, contributes guest vocals on several tracks.

-In 2024, they released Last Call for Cinderella, their ninth album.
+In 2024, they released Last Call for Cinderella, their ninth album, with the same lineup with the exception of vocalist Janet Mercier, but now joined by Alexandra Bell on vocals and piano.

+Revolution followed in February 2026, with the same lineup joined by sax player Dan Bone and vocalists Andy Maize and Haley Austin.
+Maja Bannerman (vocals/spoken word) and Rusty McCarthy (guitalele, vocals) appear on "Song For Joan Of Arc".